 DLT® and Super DLT® drives store data on DLTtape® and Super DLTtape® media cartridges, respectively.
 Historical use of tape drives has shown that drives use many tape media cartridges per year in archival and backup processes.
 This historical use suggests that the installed base of tape drives will result in continued demand for tape media cartridges.
-Our tape media cartridges are manufactured and sold by licensed third party manufacturers and, to a minor extent, directly by us.
+Our tape media cartridges are manufactured and sold by licensed third party manufacturers and, to a lesser extent, directly by us.
+As a result of the Certance acquisition, we acquired tape drive and media products based on the following technologies: Linear Tape Open ("LTO") Ultrium, DAT/DDS, and Travan.
+In addition, we acquired Certance's design and manufacturing capabilities related to recording heads used in tape drives.
+LTO Ultrium technology solutions provide data protection for midrange through enterprise networks.
+DAT/DDS products offer data protection for small to midsize business networks.
+Travan products are designed to reliably and economically protect the data of mobile and home office users.

 We receive a royalty on tape media cartridges sold by our licensees.
 We prefer that a substantial portion of our tape media cartridge sales occur through this license model because this minimizes our operational risks, asset investments and expenses and provides an efficient distribution channel.
-During our quarter ended June 27, 2005, approximately 81% of our tape media cartridge unit sales occurred through this license model.
+During our quarter ended September 26, 2005, approximately 82% of our tape media cartridge unit sales occurred through this license model.
 We believe that the large installed base of tape drives and our licensing of tape media cartridges are of strategic importance to us because they contribute to both our direct sales of tape media cartridges and also provide us with royalty income from our licensing partners.
 Media royalties have been a significant source of our gross margins, operating income and cash flow, and this trend is expected to continue.

-We outsourced substantially all of our tape drive products to Jabil Circuit Inc. ("Jabil") in fiscal year 2003.
-However, since our acquisition of Certance on January 5, 2005, we manufacture some of our tape drives and head assemblies for Certance products in our facility in Penang, Malaysia.
+In fiscal 2004 and 2005 substantially all of our tape drive product manufacturing was outsourced to Jabil Circuit Inc. ("Jabil") in Penang, Malaysia and to Mitsumi Corporation, in the Philippines.
+However, since our acquisition of Certance on January 5, 2005, some of our tape drives and head assemblies are manufactured for Certance products in our facility in Penang, Malaysia and by Panasonic Shikoku Electronics Co., Ltd (PSEC) in Japan.